Skip to Content

 • Community-wide perspective.

-The Commission operates under the powers, protection and guidance of its own legislation.
-Its independence is formally exercised under the Productivity Commission Act through the Chairman, Deputy Chairman and Commissioners, who are appointed by the Governor-General for fixed periods.
+The PC operates under the powers, protection and guidance of its own legislation.
+Our independence is formally exercised under the Productivity Commission Act through the Chair, Deputy Chair and Commissioners, who are appointed by the Governor-General for fixed periods.

-The Productivity Commission has its own budgetary allocation and permanent staff, operating at arm's length from other government agencies.
-While the Government largely determines its work program, the Commission's findings and recommendations are based on its own analyses and judgments.
+We have our own budgetary allocation and permanent staff, operating at arm’s length from other government agencies.
+While the Government largely determines our work program, our findings and recommendations are based on our own analyses and judgments.

-The Commission reports formally through the Treasurer to the Australian Parliament, where its inquiry reports are tabled.
-However, with the statutory requirement to promote public understanding of policy issues, its reports and other communications activities are also directed at the wider community.
+We report formally through the Treasurer to the Australian Parliament, where our inquiry reports are tabled.
+Consistent with our statutory requirement to promote public understanding of policy issues, our reports and other communications activities are also directed at the wider community.

-The Commission's advice to government, and the information and analysis on which it is based, are all open to public scrutiny.
-Its processes provide for extensive public input and feedback through hearings, workshops and other consultative forums, and through the release of draft reports and preliminary findings.
+Our advice to government, and the information and analysis on which it is based, are open to public scrutiny.
+Our processes provide for extensive public input and feedback through hearings, workshops and other consultative forums, and through the release of interim reports and preliminary findings.

-The Commission is obliged under its statutory guidelines to take a broad view, encompassing the interests of the economy and community as a whole, rather than just particular industries or groups.
-Environmental, regional and social dimensions of its work are also carefully considered, informed by public consultation and the Commission's own research capability.
+We are obliged under statutory guidelines to take a broad view, encompassing the interests of the economy and community as a whole rather than just particular industries or groups.
+Environmental, regional and social dimensions of our work are also carefully considered, informed by public consultation and our own research capability.

-• Recognise the interests of the community generally and all those likely to be affected by its proposals.
+• recognise the interests of the community generally and all those likely to be affected by our proposals

 Government’s expectations